duarteocarmo/duarteocarmo.com/content/posts/11-open-source-contribution.markdown

 title: Contributing to JupyterLab
 date: 2019-06-08

 *For a long time, I've been a lover of python.
 The language, the ecosystem, the projects, the conferences, and pretty much everything around it.
-However, the deeper I get into the ecosystem, the more I'm aware of the enourmous amount of open source infrastructure that feeds it.
-One of the things I aways wanted to do, was to contribute to an open source project.*
+However, the deeper I get into the ecosystem, the more I'm aware of the enormous amount of open source infrastructure that feeds it.
+One of the things I always wanted to do, was to contribute to an open source project.*

 This post is about just that.

 ### The project: JupyterLab

-I have used python for a wide range of project types, but data analysis and data science is [definetly a majority](https://profile-summary-for-github.com/user/duarteocarmo).
+I have used python for a wide range of project types, but data analysis and data science is [definitely a majority](https://profile-summary-for-github.com/user/duarteocarmo).
 I love using jupyter notebooks as an interactive playing field to solve a problem using data.

-[JupyterLab](https://jupyterlab.readthedocs.io/en/latest/#) is the tool that (in my opinion) will suceed the traditional jupyter notebooks as a browser based IDE.
+[JupyterLab](https://jupyterlab.readthedocs.io/en/latest/#) is the tool that (in my opinion) will succeed the traditional jupyter notebooks as a browser based IDE.
 I've been using JupyterLab as a tool in my work and free time, and even though I don't think it's totally ready for prime time, I really love it.
 <br/>
 <br/>
 <center>